 What are quarterly taxes?

 Quarterly taxes are estimated tax payments made in each quarter in advance of the annual tax return.
-Each quarter you pay a portion of your expected income tax for the year, but the payments are estimated because they occur before you fill out your tax return.
+Each quarter you pay a portion of your expected income tax for the tax year, but the payments are estimated because they occur before you fill out your tax return.

-The United States income tax system requires you to pay as you go with estimated taxes throughout the year instead of paying all of the taxes you owe at the very end of the year.
+The United States income tax system requires you to pay as you go with estimated taxes throughout the year instead of paying all of the tax liability you owe at the very end of the year.
+The quarterly taxes and their deadlines give individuals and businesses a structure for making these regular installments toward their final income tax due.

 Who needs to pay quarterly taxes?